ryppl/boost-history/committee/rvalue_ref/throwing-move.rst

   * Per library issue 1255, use ``declval`` rather than ``make`` in the description of the ``has_nothrow_move_constructor`` and ``has_nothrow_move_assign`` traits.
 Also, make ``declval`` ``noexcept``.

+  * Major clarification of the wording for the new type traits, updating those traits for the changes in N3000 and N3035.

 * N2983 (post-Santa Cruz mailing): Initial numbered revision